berkeley-sgsa/berkeley-sgsa.github.io/pages/SH_interview.md

 **Drew**: Okay, and then maybe one last question for the people hoping to get into the Berkeley Stats program--- possibly with the goal of playing foosball?
 What does Foosball mean to you now, now that you've retired and all that?
 Was it just a phase of your life?
 Or do you connect with it emotionally?

 **Seunghoon**: Yeah.
 I think I am emotionally connected with it.
 It was really kind of a core memory for my PhD life.
 All the time that I played with the others was all fun.
 And now wherever I go, now that I realize this sport exists, I see it in other places, in bars----whenever I see a table, I say, oh, is this better than the Evans table?
 Is this the same brand?
-And maybe I see it's Hurricane, it is the same brand!
+And maybe I see it's Tornado, it is the same brand!
 So my memory is definitely attached to foosball.

 <!-- **Drew**: Besides your mentors, what are -->